Odafe Oweh

-Odafe Jayson Oweh (/əˈdɑːfeɪ ˈoʊweɪ/; born December 15, 1998), is an American football outside linebacker for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Penn State and was drafted by the Ravens in the first round of the 2021 NFL Draft.
+Odafe Jayson Oweh (/əˈdɑːfeɪ ˈoʊweɪ/; born December 15, 1998), is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Baltimore Ravens in the first round of the 2021 NFL draft.

-Early years
+Early life

-Of Nigerian descent, Oweh was born in Hackensack, New Jersey, on December 15, 1998, and attended Blair Academy in Blairstown, New Jersey.
+Oweh was born in Hackensack, New Jersey to a Nigerian-born father and a London-born mother of Nigerian descent.
+He attended Blair Academy in Blairstown, New Jersey.
+While at Blair Academy, he became best friends with former teammate David Ojabo.
 He was selected to play in the 2018 Under Armour All-America Game.
 Oweh committed to Penn State to play college football.

 College career

 As a true freshman at Penn State in 2018, Oweh played in four games and had two sacks.
 As a sophomore in 2019, he played in 13 games with one start and had 21 tackles and five sacks.
-He recorded 38 tackles, including six tackles for a loss, in the 2020 season.
+He recorded 38 tackles, including seven tackles for a loss, in the 2020 season.